oliverwkim/oliverwkim.github.io/_posts/2019-07-26-Guide-to-Busia.md

 Spending a summer doing fieldwork in Busia, Kenya has become a rite of passage for Berkeley development RAs.
 When I was planning my trip, I wish there’d been a guide with the collected experience of former RAs all in one place---here’s my attempt at writing it.
 All information is current as of summer 2019.

-![Downtown Busia after a rainy day.](/assets/busia_guide/downtown_busia.jpeg "Downtown Busia after a rainy day")
+![Downtown Busia after a rainy day.](/assets/busia_guide/downtown_busia.jpeg "Downtown Busia after a rainy day") *Downtown Busia after a rainy day*

 # Before You Travel

 ## Packing List

 Use [Chris Blattman's excellent list](https://chrisblattman.com/2009/04/21/field-work-in-the-tropics/) as a baseline for packing, along with whatever the travel clinic recommends.
-Aside from the conventional items---sunscreen, hat, outdoor shoes, Malarone—--here are some suggestions for things you might not have thought of.
+Aside from the conventional items--sunscreen, hat, outdoor shoes, Malarone—-here are some suggestions for things you might not have thought of.

-* For men, several pairs of long pants—--jeans, khakis, the like.
-People hardly wear shorts here.
-They’re okay for around the house on weekends, but for work days and especially field days you should wear long pants.
+* For men, several pairs of long pants, like jeans or khakis.
+Adult men in Busia don't usually wear shorts.
+They’re okay to wear around the house on weekends, but for work and especially for the field you should wear long pants.
 It’s helpful if they’re light and breathable.

 * For women, my friend Noor tells me that pants are okay, but you may also want to pack some long-ish dresses for travelling to rural areas, where attitudes may be more conservative.